leripio/rafa/README.md

 3. Select the best model based on (2) and compute forecasts on the bootstrapped versions of the time series (bagging).
 4. Compute mean and confidence intervals.

-## New features
+## Latest features

+1. Added "Extreme Learning Machine" model (ELM) from nnfor package.
-1. Output now contains a data frame with directional accuracy.
+2. Output now contains a data frame with directional accuracy.
-2. Directional accuracy may be used as a selection criterion.
+3. Directional accuracy may be used as a selection criterion.
-3. It is now possible to exclude some models from evaluation.
+4. It is now possible to exclude some models from evaluation.
-4. It is now possible to choose between cross-validation and train/test set approaches to compute forecast errors.
+5. It is now possible to choose between cross-validation and train/test set approaches to compute forecast errors.
 The last option is faster.

 ## Things to improve/include